MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-hybrid-sharepoint-taxonomy-and-hybrid-content-types.md

  **To configure hybrid SharePoint taxonomy**

-1. Log on to a server in your SharePoint Server farm as the farm administrator.
+1. Sign in a server in your SharePoint Server farm as the farm administrator.

 2. From your SharePoint Server computer, open a web browser.